 The Commission shall provide appropriate financial and technical assistance to developing states, in particular small island developing states, in the implementation of this Measure including in accordance to Article 30.

 The measure shall be reviewed periodically in response to other measures and decisions taken by the Commission and taking into account the implementation of this and other measures.

-1A – Transhipment to and from non-CCM Vessels
+In particular, this Measure may be reviewed and revised as needed, within one year of adoption of WCFPC electronic monitoring standards to ensure effective regulation of transhipment in the Convention Area.

+All receiving vessels shall have a stowage plan on board the vessel.
+Each receiving vessel’s stowage plan identifies the location and quantities of catch received from each offloading vessel during the current trip.
+Stowage plans must be kept up-to-date, and made available to relevant authorities - including port and high seas inspectors.

-CCMs shall take measures to ensure that vessels do not tranship to or from a vessel flagged to a non-CCM unless that vessel is authorized by a decision of the Commission, such as:
+CCMs shall prohibit its flagged vessels from transshipping to or from a vessel flagged to a non-CCM.

-a non-CCM carrier vessel that is on the WCPFC Interim Register of non-CCM Carrier and Bunker Vessels established under CMM 2009-01; or

-a non-CCM fishing vessel that is licensed to fish in the EEZ of a CCM in accordance with a decision of the Commission.

-To retain any authorisation from the Commission relevant to paragraph 20, a non-CCM vessel shall not tranship to or from a non-authorised non-CCM vessel.

-In cases where transhipment involves a non-CCM vessel specified in paragraph 18 20.a, any required communications to the Executive Director, including pre-transhipment notices and transhipment declarations that are required under various sections of this measure, shall be responsibility of the vessel master of the carrier vessel or chartering CCM.

-1B – Force Majeure or Serious Mechanical Breakdown
+Any vessels receiving transhipment at sea in accordance with this measure is prohibited from offloading at sea during the same trip.

 Unless otherwise stated, the restrictions in this measure shall not prevent a vessel from transhipping in cases of force majeure or serious mechanical breakdown that could threaten the safety of the crew or result in a significant financial loss though fish spoilage.

-In such cases, the Executive Director must be notified of the transhipment and the circumstances giving rise to the force majeure within 12 hours of the completion of transhipment.
-The CCMs responsible for each vessel shall provide the Executive Director with a WCPFC Transhipment Declaration consistent with the requirement under paragraph 10 within 15 days of the transhipment.
+In such cases, the Secretariat must be notified electronically of the transhipment and the circumstances giving rise to the force majeure within 12 hours of the completion of transhipment.
+The CCMs responsible for each vessel shall provide the Secretariat with a WCPFC Transhipment Declaration consistent with the requirement under paragraph 10 within 15 days of the transhipment.

 SECTION 2 – TRANSHIPMENT FROM PURSE SEINE FISHING VESSELS